 Third-party ownership means that a solar company will own and maintain the panels installed on your roof, as well as provide insurance and maintenance for the lifetime of the agreement, normally 25 years.

-As the homeowner, you simply purchase the energy the panels produce through a power purchase agreement (PPA) or pay a fixed, monthly rate (lease) or your roof space used for the panels.
+As the homeowner, you simply purchase the energy the panels produce through a power purchase agreement (PPA) or pay a fixed, monthly rate (lease).
 PPAs and leases are like other financing instruments, and generally feature no upfront fees.
 Typically, the price of solar is lower than the cost of standard electricity, so you can benefit from monthly savings.
 A lease or PPA contract typically runs 15 to 25 years, and may include an option for the homeowner to purchase the system outright later in the contract term.
 In this third-party ownership model, the company that owns the system will retain the federal tax credit and any other available local incentives and share some of that related savings with the customer.

 What are the benefits of power purchase agreements and leases?